 To recover from the injury faster, you will want to minimize any stress to the injured limb (extra workouts etc. should be avoided).

 Stretching (that doesn’t cause pain) and foam rolling can soften up surrounding tissue and reduce the stress on injured areas.
+This is called myofacial release and has some good science behind it.

 Questions about knee injuries?